marvellouschandan/Linux-Workshop/Day1.md

 ```
 > The URL you specify here is called the **remote origin** (the place where the files were originally downloaded from).

-* Add / Stage- The add or stage command adds the file in its current state to the Git stage area.
+* **Add / Stage**- The add or stage command adds the file in its current state to the Git stage area.

-* Commits- The commit command commits the staged files to the local repo.
+* **Commits**- The commit command commits the staged files to the local repo.
 Commits are a particular type of checkpoint called a **revision**.
 The name will be a random-looking hash of numbers and letters such as `e093542`.

-* Fetch- The fetch command retrieves updated files from the remote repo that are not yet in your local repo.
+* **Fetch**- The fetch command retrieves updated files from the remote repo that are not yet in your local repo.

-* Merge- The merge command merges the contents from the local repo into the workspace.
+* **Merge**- The merge command merges the contents from the local repo into the workspace.

-* Pull- The pull command is simply a fetch followed by a merge.
+* **Pull**- The pull command is simply a fetch followed by a merge.

-* HEAD- HEAD always refers to your latest checkpoint, that is, the latest commit on your current branch.
+* **HEAD**- HEAD always refers to your latest checkpoint, that is, the latest commit on your current branch.

+* **Branch**- A git branch symbolic reference to a single git commit.
+Branches in Git are nothing but pointers to a specific commit.
+Git generally prefers to keep its branches as lightweight as possible.

 So, I feel that now we are clear with the terminologies and let's start implementing it.